scoknig/personal-site/content/_index.md

 ## Blog

-In the [blog](/blog/) you'll find a collection of thoughts, resources, and other miscellaneous items which I've evidently deemed worthy of recording.
+In the [blog](/blog/) you'll find an ever-growing collection of my personal brain dumps.

 Feel free to have a look around, you might find something interesting.